-Any cat owner will admit that he’s had to deal with hairballs his pet may have had at some point of time.
+A common problem for cat owners is hairballs.
 A hairball is actually something that’s quite unpleasant to the sight.
-It’s a long and tubular hair mass that the cat vomits out but do not worry, it is not terrible as the horrific thing that Steve Freeling vomits out in Poltergeist II but this is another topic.
+It’s a long and tubular hair mass that the cat vomits out.
+Please don’t worry, it is not terrible as the horrific thing that Steve Freeling vomits out in Poltergeist II.
+That’s a topic for another time.

 There are numerous cat hairball remedies to control hairball development.
-Most of such remedies are petroleum-based and try to lubricate the hairball so that it passes or slips through the intestinal tract more easily.
+Most of such remedies are petroleum-based and try to lubricate the hairball so that it passes through the intestinal tract more easily.
 These may work for some cats but not all.
-Some veterinarians even opine that such remedies can be harmful actually and are ineffective totally in treating or preventing hairball formation.
-Therefore, discussing the cat’s exact situation with your veterinarian becomes necessary before such products can be administered.
+Some veterinarians even opine that such remedies can be harmful and are ineffective in treating or preventing hairball formation.
+It’s important to discuss the cat’s exact situation with your veterinarian before such products can be administered.

 Certain cat foods produced commercially are also available to help control and/or prevent hairballs.
 These diets are highly fiber-rich, working on the assumption that fiber helps in improving and maintaining gastrointestinal tract motility.
 These again work for some cats maybe but not for all.

 Recent theories state that grain-free diets are more appropriate for felines that throw up frequently.
-The theory is based on the fact that cats did not evolve to consume grains just like America never evolved for big government ran health care since we believe in personal responsibility and have seen what the VA did to vets but this is another topic.
+The theory is based on the fact that cats did not evolve to consume grains.
 Cats happen to fall in the obligate carnivore category, their “natural” diet comprising high levels of proteins and low carbohydrates.

 Moreover, since grain-based foods are richer in carbohydrates, they make positive changes to the cat’s intestinal flora i.e. healthy bacteria in the intestinal tract.
 These tend to enhance intestinal tract motility and force the hairball out through the cat’s feces.